sp5wiz/Surface-pro-5-opencore/README.md

 it is as close to Plug-and-Play as you can get on a hackintosh as the internal Marvell Avastar chip will never work with MacOS. a good strategy if you find a working USB to Ethernet adapter is that once you click on the reinstall macOS button, yank out the USB and swap to the adapter.

-the touchscreen does not work as the drivers are unstable
+the touchscreen does not work as the drivers are unstable and i want to provide a rock solid efi, even if touch support is lacking, but you can add the kext and your own risk

 ⚠️ I DO NOT REPRESENT MICROSOFT IN ANY WAY, SHAPE, OR FORM.
 THIS EFI MAY CAUSE DATA LOSS, THIS IS NOT MY RESPONSIBILITY, AND I DO NOT SAY THIS WILL WORK ON ALL SURFACE MODELS, OR SURFACE PRO 1796 MODELS!
 IT IS NOT MY RESPONSIBILITY FOR UEFI DAMAGE OR "BRICKING" AND I KNOWINGLY  ACCEPT NO LIABILITY IN ANY WAY, AND THIS EFI IS PROVIDED "AS-IS" The AND BY DOWNLOADING THIS PRODUCT, YOU ACCEPT THESE TERMS ⚠️